Bluesky at Home » Home Decor » Accessories » 7 Wonderful Winter Mantel Decorating Ideas

 I used several of these ideas as I planned and created our winter mantel.

-Any type of green wreath can be reused to decorate a winter mantel.
+Any green wreath can be reused to decorate a winter mantel.
 All you have to do is remove the bows, any ornaments on the wreath, and colored lights.
-The wreath above our mantel has a very soft wintery look ~ I’ll call it cypress.
+The wreath above our mantel has a very soft wintery look – I’ll call it cypress.

 Since our lights are white, I left them on.
 This gives the living room a bit of winter magic in the evening.

-NOTE: By the time we returned from our Christmas trip to Atlanta, Fairhope, Alabama, and Biloxi, the lights were really dim, so we replaced the batteries.
+NOTE: That year, by the time we returned from our Christmas trip to Atlanta, Fairhope, Alabama, and Biloxi, the lights were really dim, so we replaced the batteries.

 Most of us use garland in our Christmas decor.
 Some of that garland has a more earthy, winter look than traditional garland.
 Pine, cypress, and juniper garland lends themselves to winter decor.